rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 ### WHOIS Information by Email

-This action is used to returns the whois information for the specified email address(es), nameserver(s) and domains.
+This action is used to returns the WHOIS information for the specified email address(es), nameserver(s) and domains.

 #### Input